-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - $\underline{9}$.
-Exercises discipline in his or her conduct and performance. - $\underline{10}$.
-Contributes to team success through actions and attitudes. - (c) Demonstrates a commitment to personal and professional growth.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - vi.
+Keeps close watch on their own mental, physical, and emotional health, and the health of those they lead. - (c) Demonstrates a commitment to personal and professional growth.
 You should give careful consideration to officers who broadly embrace a "perform to plan" mindset; use data-driven insights; master the skills critical to naval warfare; and are open to meaningful feedback from seniors, peers, and subordinates alike. - (d) Facilitates connections in self and others.
 You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best.
 This trait includes active mentorship of those within and outside of their immediate command and/or community and active advocacy for those whom they mentor.
 It also includes a demonstrated commitment to expansion of competence and continual strengthening of character. - (e) Is loyal to and behaves consistently with the Navy's core values.
 You should give careful consideration to officers who actively pursue what is right and behave consistently with the Navy's core values.
-While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's core values and their on- and off-duty behavior.

-(3) Championing a Culture of Excellence
+While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's core values and their on- and off-duty behavior. - (3) Championing a Culture of Excellence.
+The boards may give favorable consideration to those officers who have well-implemented those programs foundational to the Navy's Culture of Excellence campaign.
+In doing so, they will have created a sense of inclusiveness and connectedness in creating teams that generate superior outcomes. - (4) Coronavirus Disease 2019 (COVID 19) Stop Movements.
+Due to COVID-19 and the resultant stop movement, Fitness Report summary groups were altered beyond the Reporting Senior's control and in conflict with his or her intent.
+Officers receiving Fitness Reports where a Reporting Senior indicated COVID-19 impacted the end result should not be viewed adversely and the COVID-19 impact must be taken in context when viewed with the totality of the record.
+The boards must take extra care to not disadvantage members for their inability to transfer as a result of the stop movement.